Huntington's Disease Articles

 Popular

-Several muscular disorders are present with Huntington’s disease.
-The person can display involuntary movement issues.
-Here are some potential movement and cognitive related symptoms:
+Several muscular disorders can be present with Huntington’s disease.
+A person can display involuntary movement issues, including the following symptoms:

 - Muscle rigidity